 Shirt #22 - Italian Dress Shirt

 Long-sleeve dress shirt in a fine Italian cotton.
-Now in the collection of Dave Loffredo.
+Retired in fall 2020 from the collection of Dave Loffredo.

 At this point, I felt that I had enough experience in construction and had refined the fit of my personal pattern enough to try making a dress shirt.
 I ordered some fine Italian dress shirt fabric, in cotton with a fine pattern of stripes, from Mood Fabrics.